zotero-chinese/styles/tests/styles/418huazhong-university-of-science-and-technology/test.md

   <div class="csl-entry">[14]	J. T. Gibbs, L. N. Huang.
 Children of color: Psychological interventions with minority youth.
 Hoboken, NJ, US: Jossey-Bass, 1989</div>
   <div class="csl-entry">[15]	P. S. Laplace.
 A philosophical essay on probabilities.
 F. W. Truscott, F. L. Emory, trans.
 Dover, 1951</div>
   <div class="csl-entry">[16]	拉普拉斯, Pierre-Simon. 概率哲学. 张三, 李四, 译. 北京: 未名出版社, 1951</div>
   <div class="csl-entry">[17]	R. Klatzky.
-Allocentric and egocentric spatial representations: Definitions, distinctions, and interconnections.
-In: Lecture notes in artificial intelligence: Vol. 1404: Spatial cognition: An interdisciplinary approach to representing and processing spatial knowledge, Springer-Verlag, 1998: 1-17</div>
+Allocentric and egocentric spatial representations: Definitions, distinctions, and interconnections. in: Lecture notes in artificial intelligence: Vol. 1404: Spatial cognition: An interdisciplinary approach to representing and processing spatial knowledge, Springer-Verlag, 1998: 1-17</div>
   <div class="csl-entry">[18]	D. F. Wang, H. Cui.
-Theoretical analysis of the seven factor model of Chinese personality.
-In: Selected papers on personality and social psychology: Vol. 1, Beijing: Peking University Press, 2004: 46-84</div>
+Theoretical analysis of the seven factor model of Chinese personality. in: Selected papers on personality and social psychology: Vol. 1, Beijing: Peking University Press, 2004: 46-84</div>
   <div class="csl-entry">[19]	王登峰, 崔红. 中国人“大七”人格结构的理论分析. 见: 人格与社会心理学论丛: 卷 1. 北京: 北京大学出版社, 2004: 46-84</div>
   <div class="csl-entry">[20]	J. S. Auerbach.
-The origins of narcissism and narcissistic personality disorder: A theoretical and empirical reformulation.
-In: Handbook of child psychology: Vol. 4.
+The origins of narcissism and narcissistic personality disorder: A theoretical and empirical reformulation. in: Handbook of child psychology: Vol. 4.
 Socialization, personality, and social development, Washington, DC, US: Wiley, 1993: 43-110</div>
   <div class="csl-entry">[21]	K. L. Lichstein, R. S. Johnson.
-Relaxation therapy for polypharmacy use in elderly insomniacs and noninsomniacs.
-In: Symposium conducted at the meeting of the First International Congress of Behavioral Medicine, Uppsala, Sweden, 1990</div>
+Relaxation therapy for polypharmacy use in elderly insomniacs and noninsomniacs. in: Symposium conducted at the meeting of the First International Congress of Behavioral Medicine, Uppsala, Sweden, 1990</div>
   <div class="csl-entry">[22]	C. B. Lanktree, J. N. Briere.
-Early data on the Trauma Symptom Checklist for Children (TSC-C).
-In: Paper presented at the meeting of the American Professional Society on the Abuse of Children, San Diego, CA, 1991</div>
+Early data on the Trauma Symptom Checklist for Children (TSC-C). in: Paper presented at the meeting of the American Professional Society on the Abuse of Children, San Diego, CA, 1991</div>
   <div class="csl-entry">[23]	J. Ruby, C. Fulton.
-Beyond redlining: Editing software that works.
-In: Poster session presented at the annual meeting of the Society for Scholarly Publishing, Washington, DC, 1993</div>
+Beyond redlining: Editing software that works. in: Poster session presented at the annual meeting of the Society for Scholarly Publishing, Washington, DC, 1993</div>
   <div class="csl-entry">[24]	Australian Bureau of Statistics.
 Estimated resident population by age and sex in statistical local areas, New South Wales, June 1990: 3209.1.
 Canberra, Australian Capital Territory: Author, 1991</div>
   <div class="csl-entry">[25]	T. R. Mitchell, J. R. Larson.
 People in organizations: An introduction to organizational behavior (third edition).
 New York: McGraw-Hill, 1987</div>
   <div class="csl-entry">[26]	P. G. Bergmann.
-Relativity.
-In: The new encyclopedia Britannica: Vol. 26, New York: Encyclopedia Britannica, 1993: 501-508</div>
+Relativity. in: The new encyclopedia Britannica: Vol. 26, New York: Encyclopedia Britannica, 1993: 501-508</div>
   <div class="csl-entry">[27]	S. Sadie.
 The new Grove dictionary of music and musicians (sixth edition).
 London : New York: Macmillan, 1980</div>
   <div class="csl-entry">[28]	李行健. 现代汉语规范辞典. 北京: 外语教学与研究出版社, 2004: 255</div>
   <div class="csl-entry">[29]	现代汉语频率词典. 北京: 北京语言学院出版社, 1986</div>